icrto/ImageClefMedical/README.md

 ```
 ## Preprocessing

+### Top-K most-frequent concepts

+Run ```python3 preprocessing/get_topconcepts.py```.
+This script will create the following files:
+1. concepts_top100.csv
+2. concept_detection_train_top100.csv e concept_detection_valid_top100.csv
+3. caption_prediction_train_top100.csv e caption_prediction_valid_top100.csv

-Start by running ```python3 preprocessing/get_topconcepts.py``` to obtain the train_top100.csv, valid_top100.csv and top100_concepts.csv files. top100_concepts.csv corresponds to the concepts.csv file, but filtered to contain only the top-K most-frequent concepts.
-The train/valid_top100.csv correspond to the concept_detection_train/valid.csv files, respectively, but the concepts not present in the top-K are removed (images that end up without any valid concept are also removed).
+The concepts_top100.csv corresponds to the concepts.csv file, but filtered to contain only the top-K most-frequent concepts.
+The other files correspond to their original counterparts but with the concepts not present in the top-K removed (images that end up without any valid concept are also removed).

+### Conversion to COCO format

+Run ```
+python3 preprocessing/convert_to_coco.py --<your_file_here>```.
+This script will convert the given file into COCO format and save it as <your_file_here>_coco.json.

+You should call this script for both caption_prediction_train.csv and caption_prediction_valid.csv files (and/or their top-K versions).

 ## Concept Detection